chronosphereio/calyptia-fluentd-kubernetes-daemonset/README.md

 ### Disable AWS OpenSearch credentials injection on OpenSearch plugin

 By default, OpenSearch image injects the credentails for AWS OpenSearch Service.
-You can disable to include AWS credentials configuration by setting `disable` to `FLUENTD_AWS_OPENSEARTCH_SERVICE_CREDENTAILS` environment variable in your kubernetes configuration.
+You can disable to include AWS credentials configuration by setting `disable` to `FLUENTD_AWS_OPENSEARTCH_SERVICE_CREDENTAILS_CONF` environment variable in your kubernetes configuration.

 ## Note